pydoit/doit/doc/cmd_other.rst

     $ doit clean

 By default if a task contains task-dependencies those are not automatically cleaned too.
 You can enable this using the option *-c*/*--clean-dep*.
+If you are executing the default tasks this flag is automatically set.

 .. note::

     By default only the default tasks' clean are executed, not from all tasks.
+    You can clean all tasks using the *-a*/*--all* argument.

 If you want check which tasks the clean operation would affect you can use the option *-n*/*--dry-run*.